 - Wildfire often causes catastrophic changes in water quality and flood magnitude.
 A 2006 wildfire in Zion National Park's North Creek drainage caused debris flows that were toxic to fish, overtopped culverts, and damaged homes downstream of the park.
 Algal blooms continued for years after the fire, which made the stream uninhabitable for fish.
 Wildfire frequency and intensity are expected to increase.

 - Even if annual rainfall stayed about the same, a hotter future is effectively a drier future for NCPN parks because of increased water demand and losses to evaporation.

-- 2018 was dry.
+- Recent years have been dry.
 The first-ever “call” on the Yampa River occurred in August 2018.
 (The Colorado Division of Water Resources places a call on a stream when water rights owners do not receive the amount of water they have a legal right to.
 When a call is in place, some water users are forced to reduce or stop their use in order to send enough water downstream to fulfill the older water right.)
 Average flows on the Yampa River in September 2018 were 56.9 cubic feet per second (cfs), the second-lowest ever (the previous being 46 cfs in 2002).
 At Curecanti National Recreation Area, Blue Mesa Reservoir dropped to an elevation of 7,437.18 feet in fall 2018.
-This is the lowest it has been since 1984, when it reached its record low of 7,427.71 feet.
+This was the lowest it had been since 1984, when it reached its record low of 7,427.71 feet.